Dim.Auto Deep Dive

 ---|---|---|

-PosAlign | Yes | The subviews with the same GroupId will be aligned at the maximimum dimension to enable them to not be clipped.
+PosAlign | Yes | The subviews with the same GroupId will be aligned at the maximum dimension to enable them to not be clipped.
 This dimension plus the group's position will determine the minimum Dim.Auto dimension. |

 PosView | Yes | The position plus the dimension of subview.Target will determine the minimum Dim.Auto dimension. |

-PosAnchorEnd | Yes | The Dim.Auto dimension will be increased by the dimension of the subview. |
+PosAnchorEnd | Yes | The Dim.Auto dimension will be increased by the dimension of the subview to accommodate its anchored position. |

-DimView | Yes | The position plus the dimension of subview.Target will determine the minimum Dim.Auto dimension. |
+DimView | Yes | The dimension of subview.Target will contribute to the minimum Dim.Auto dimension. |

-Building Dim.Auto friendly View
+Building Dim.Auto Friendly Views

-class is a view that is sized based on the Text
+class is sized based on the Text

 property.